IFAS Governmental Affairs

 Victoria Price, legislative assistant for the University of Florida Institute of Food and Agricultural Sciences, assists Mary Ann Gosa-Hooks at the office of governmental affairs.
 She helps monitor legislative issues that affect U/IFAS and related industries.
 She also manages and coordinates the UF/IFAS Council on Agriculture, Research, Extension and Teaching (CARET).

 She graduated from the University of Florida in 2017 with a bachelor’s degree in public relations and minor and agircultural and natural resources ethics and policy.

-Victoria previous worked with UF/IFAS Global as the communications Coordinator for the department and on USAID project in Haiti Appui à la Recherche et au Développement Agricole project (AREA).
-Throughout her undergrad career, she held internships with AgCareers.com and Osborn Barr Advertising Agency where she found her passion for the agrilcuture and natural resource industry.
-While at UF, she was involved in the Florida Cicerones, Student Government The Big Event, Alpha Delta Pi Sorority and is a member of Florida Blue Key Tapping Class Fall 2015.
+Victoria previous worked with UF/IFAS Global as the communications coordinator for the department and on USAID project in Haiti Appui à la Recherche et au Développement Agricole project (AREA).
+Throughout her undergrad career, she held internships with AgCareers.com and Osborn Barr Advertising Agency, where she found her passion for the agriculture and natural resource industry.
+While at UF, she was involved in the Florida Cicerones, Student Government- The Big Event, Alpha Delta Pi Sorority, and is a member of Florida Blue Key Tapping Class Fall 2015.

-Victoria grew up in Pensacola, Fla. area, close to her familie's farms, Price Family Pecans LLC. and Cassabaum Farms in Lillian, AL.
+Victoria grew up in Pensacola, Fla. area, close to her families's farms, Price Family Pecans LLC. and Cassabaum Farms, both in Lillian, AL.